treeverse/lakeFS/docs/usecases/ci.md

 ### Example 1: Data update safety

 Continuous deployment of existing data we expect to consume, flowing from ingest-pipelines into the lake.
-We merge data from an ingest branch (“events-data”), which allows us to create tests using data analysis tools or data quality services (e.g. [Great Expectations](https://greatexpectations.io/){: target="_blank" }, [Monte Carlo](https://www.montecarlodata.com/){: target="_blank" }) to ensure reliability of the data we merge to the main branch.
+We merge data from an ingest branch (“events-data”), which allows us to create tests using data analysis tools or data quality services (e.g. [Great Expectations](https://greatexpectations.io/){: target="_blank" .button-clickable}, [Monte Carlo](https://www.montecarlodata.com/){: target="_blank" .button-clickable}) to ensure reliability of the data we merge to the main branch.
 Since merge is atomic, no performance issue will be introduced by using lakeFS, but your main branch will only include quality data.

 <img src="{{ site.baseurl }}/assets/img/branching_6.png" alt="branching_6" width="500px"/>